Originally, it was "To watch all the important films in World Cinema and write something intelligent in response."

 down as a man's dignity is dashed, and then

-to swoop up again
+to swoop up again as he becomes

 the most unlikely Master of the Universe